Aakashkumar05/Shopping_Webpage/README.md

 This project is a front-end implementation for an eCommerce web application using the Bootstrap framework.
 It provides a clean and responsive user interface for browsing products, adding them to the cart, and completing the checkout process.

-<b>Features <br>
+<b>Features:- <br>

 -> Responsive design for various screen sizes (desktop, tablet, mobile).<br>
 -> Browse products with a user-friendly interface.<br>
 -> Add products to the cart for later purchase.<br>
 -> View and edit the contents of the shopping cart.<br>
 -> Proceed to the checkout page to complete the purchase.<br>

-Here are some of the key skills and technologies used.
+Here are some of the key skills and technologies used:-

 1. HTML
 2. CSS